woody180/vanilla-javascript-emoji-picker/README.md

-# Emoji picker created with vanilla javascript
+# FG Emoji Picker - Emoji picker created with vanilla javascript
 This is the simplest to use emoji picker built with vanilla javascript.

 ![](./screenshot.png "Vanilla Javascript Emoji Picker")